 Why was Izsak…?
 Why was Jericho’s vitae color…?

 Jericho’s past was hazy to Olive, but he had seen flashes of it.
-Memories of rolling sandy dunes, of a person in a white cloak extending a hand, of the very same hand offering a pat on the head as Jericho pulled the trigger on a trembling young Conductor.
+Memories of rolling sandy dunes, of a person in a white cloak extending a hand, of the very same hand offering a pat on the head, of Jericho pulling the trigger on a trembling young Conductor because of that hand.

 You were indoctrinated into ELPIS when you were young… came Atienna’s realization that was filled with a wave of sympathy.